zlatko-michailov/abc/doc/internal/diagnostics.md

 Filtering is supported on 2 dimensions:

-### By Severity
+### By Level
-Messages with severities below a given one are not logged.
+Messages with levels below a given one are not logged.

 ### By Origin
 Given a bit mask and an origin, messages whose mask-matching bits don't match the origin are not logged.